sandervandevelde/FabConRTIWorkshop-FCE-SVDV/docs/workshop.md

 ### 3. Lab 02 - Clickstream Events

 YourCompany's website is the primary channel for customers to discover and buy its sneakers.
-Capturing, analysing and learning customer's behaviour from its website is very critical to continuously improve the customer engagement, adapt and improve social media marketing strategies as well as plan marketing events in commensuration with the Return-on-Investment offered by the different digital channels.
+Capturing, analysing and learning customer's behaviour from its website is very critical to continuously improve the customer engagement, adapt and improve social media marketing strategies as well as plan marketing events in proportion to the Return-on-Investment offered by the different digital channels.

 The clicks will be generated via a generator running in a workbook.